selimssevgi/learning/scala/myreference/class.md

 ## Constructors

 - Primary constructors are designed for all information up front
-- Ancillary constructors need to find a way to invoke the primary(default values)
+- Auxiliary constructors need to find a way to invoke the primary(default values)
 - Named argumenets can be used for constructors too
-- Default arguments can be used for constructors too(instead of ancillary constructors)
+- Default arguments can be used for constructors too(instead of auxiliary constructors)
+- class Emp(id: Int = 0, name: String = "no-name") {}

 - require checks for quality of parameters in a method or constructor
 - require will throw an IllegalArgumentException